kittywhiskers/ffmpegScripts/README.md

 ## Script Defaults

-- Input file can be anything, conversion will result in output with 720px width, `crf` value 18 (increase it to make file size smaller but worsen quality) in an MP4 container with x265 video encoding handled by `libx265` running with `slow` preset and 128k AAC audio.
+- Input file can be anything, conversion will result in output with 720px width, `crf` value 18 (increase it to make file size smaller but worsen quality) in an MP4 container with HEVC video encoding handled by `libx265` running with `slow` preset and 128k AAC audio.

 ### Why `slow` instead of `veryslow`

-**Diminishing Returns**
+**Because of Diminishing Returns**

 ![Diminishing Returns](https://raw.githubusercontent.com/kittywhiskers/ffmpegScripts/master/misc/coolgraph.png)

 ## License

 Released under [The Unlicense](https://github.com/kittywhiskers/ffmpegScripts/blob/master/LICENSE)